drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 ![Screenshot from 2023-12-18 08-43-01](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/b380a297-6e34-4aad-a0bb-7b30448e554a)

-It might be noted that we could have chosen a larger gain to look at lower intensity light, or with the Teensy 3.2 the signal can be expanded using its built-in amplifier, provided the offset is small.
+It might be noted that we could have chosen a larger gain to look at lower intensity light, or with the Teensy 3.2 we can use its built-in amplifier under software control, provided the offset is small.

 # CCD operation

-For overview and context, the basic operation of a typical CCD is that in each pixel charge is integrated proportional to photons pluse noise, until a shift operation transfers the charges to a register from where it is clocked to the output pin as a series of voltage levels.
-Integration occurs during the period between shifts.
-The TCD1304 adds one function, to allow readout following selected shift assertions.
-Thus, the TCD1304 takes 3 logic input signals, referred to in the data sheet as $\phi M$ master clock, SH shift gate and ICG integration clear gate.
+Operationally, a CCD sensor stores charge proprotional to light and noise, in each pixel, until assertion of a shift pin causes the contents to be shifted to a buffer, which is then shifted to the output by a clock and the contents appear as a series of voltages.
+The TCD1304 has an additional function that allows readout following selected shift assertions.
 The internal structure is depicted as follows from page 3.
-The terminology is somewhat confusing and not less so in the context of the diagram.
-Nonetheless, integration occurs during the interval between sucessive trailing edges on the SH pin, and the shift to the readout register occurs with the assertion of the ICG pin.
+Externally the device is controlled by three pins, shift SH, integration clear gate ICG, and master clock $\phi M$.

 ![TCD1304-registers](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/1865363d-bbbe-4902-be47-285b8f0ef6f8)

-This can be seen in the following two figures from the datasheet which show how Toshiba envisions operation of the sensor chip.
-As indicated, charge is integrated in each of the pixels during the intervals between trailing edges at the SH pin and at each assertion of the ICG pin the accumulated charges are shifted to the readout buffer and then clocked out on the output pin at a rate of 1 datum per four cycles of the master clock.
+The following two figures from the datasheet show how Toshiba envisions operation of the sensor chip.
+As indicated, charge is integrated during the intervals between trailing edges at the SH pin.
+At each assertion of the ICG pin the accumulated charges are shifted to the readout buffer and then shifted to the output pin at a rate of 1 datum per four cycles of the master clock.

 ![TCD1304-timing1](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/e0c361c6-3cdb-4eb6-9314-ea43b90607dd)